AlcesAlces/AdoptAPet/README.md

 Animal information on the search page

+Add user registration

+BLAKE:

 Add more filtering options (color, adopted, friendly, etc)

-Add user registration
+MIKE:

+Be a rad dude.

+CHRIS:

+Be a milk drinker.